CULTURE OF DEAF PEOPLE

 The student is able to express thoughts and opinions on the cultural and social features of Deafness.

-The student is able to evaluate autonomously the historical and social situation of Deaf People in and outside the deaf community, in a perspective of emancipation from the concept of disability tout court.
+The student is able to evaluate autonomously the historical and social situation of Deaf People in and outside the deaf community.

-The student is able to express with appropriate terminology and critically argument the main cultural and historical aspects of the Deaf Community bringing relevant and consistent examples based on the historical and educational peculiarities of the Community itself.
+The student is able to express with appropriate terminology and to critically discuss the main cultural and historical aspects of the Deaf Community bringing relevant and consistent examples based on the historical and educational peculiarities of the Community itself.

-The studenti is able to argument critically and respectfully with the peers and the teacher.
+The student is able to engage critically and respectfully with peers and the instructor.

 5. Learning skills